-- 1.1 This statement of principles has been published as a consequence of: - It being a requirement for this Statement of Principles to be approved by the Licensing Board and then Full Council of Gosport Borough Council - The requirement for it to be published and available by 1st February 2016. - 1.2 All references to the Gambling Commission's Guidance for local authorities refer to the Guidance published in September 2015 available from www.gamblingcommission.gov.uk. - 1.3 The Gambling Act 2005 has appointed Gosport Borough Council as a Licensing Authority.
-The Authority will regulate gambling with integrity in the public interest. - 1.4 We are committed to avoiding duplication with other legislation and regulatory regimes as far as possible, and will not replicate issues in this statement of principles, which are already legal requirements under other legislation such as health and safety and fire precautions. - 1.5 This statement of principles has been developed after having regard to the statutory guidance from the Gambling Commission and having given appropriate weight to the views of persons and organisations consulted. - 1.6 The Council has delegated all functions under the Act to the Licensing Committee, except those functions, which by law must be dealt with by the Council as a whole such as the setting of fee levels and the approval of this policy statement. - 1.7 Section 349 of the Act requires the Licensing Authority to publish a statement of principles that we will apply in exercising our functions under the Act.
-This statement fulfils that statutory requirement. - 1.8 This statement of Principles will be applied during the 3-year period from 1st February 2016 until 31st January 2019 and during that time will be kept under review and revised when and if appropriate, during that 3-year period. - 1.9 This document should be read in conjunction with the Act, Regulations made under the Act and Guidance issued by the Gambling Commission.
-This statement is designed to be a strategic gambling policy, not an operational guide to the Act.

-- 1.10 In exercising our functions under the Gambling Act 2005, Gosport Borough Council as a licensing authority will have regard to the statutory licensing objectives, which are; - 1.
+- 1.1 Gosport Borough Council is the Licensing Authority for the Borough.
+The Authority will regulate gambling with integrity in the public interest. - 1.2 We are committed to avoiding duplication with other legislation and regulatory regimes as far as possible, and will not replicate issues in this statement of principles, which are already legal requirements under other legislation such as health and safety and fire precautions. - 1.3 This statement of principles has been developed after having regard to the statutory guidance from the Gambling Commission and having given appropriate weight to the views of persons and organisations consulted. - 1.4 Section 349 of the Act requires the Licensing Authority to publish a statement of principles that we will apply in exercising our functions under the Act.
+This statement fulfils that statutory requirement. - 1.5 This statement of Principles will be applied during the 3-year period from March 2016 until March 2019 and during that time will be kept under review and revised when and if appropriate, during that 3-year period. - 1.6 This document should be read in conjunction with the Act, Regulations made under the Act and Guidance issued by the Gambling Commission.
+This statement is designed to be a strategic gambling policy, not an operational guide to the Act. - 1.7 In exercising our functions under the Gambling Act 2005, Gosport Borough Council as a licensing authority will have regard to the statutory licensing objectives, which are; - 1.
 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - 2.
 Ensuring that gambling is conducted in a fair and open way - 3.
-Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.11 It should be noted that that the Gambling Commission has stated, "The requirement in relation to children is explicitly to protect them from being harmed or exploited by gambling". - 1.12 The Authority is aware that Section 153 of the Act requires it, in making decisions concerning premises licences and temporary use notices, to aim to permit the use of premises for gambling in so far as we think fit; - In accordance with any relevant code of practice issued by the Gambling Commission - In accordance with any relevant guidance issued by the Gambling Commission - Reasonably consistent with the licensing objectives above and - In accordance with this Statement of Principles - 1.13 Nothing in this statement of principles will override the right of any person to make an application under the Act and have that application considered on its individual merits.
-Equally, nothing in this policy will undermine the right of any person to make representations on an application, or seek a review of a licence where there is a legal power to do so. - 1.14 Previous legislation required that the grant of certain gambling permissions should take account of whether there was an unfulfilled demand for gambling facilities.
-We acknowledge that under this legislation, unmet demand is not a criterion for a Licensing Authority in considering an application.

-- 1.15 We appreciate that gambling can be an emotive subject but acknowledge that, in accordance with Gambling Commission Guidance for Local Authorities, "moral objections to gambling are not a valid reason to reject applications for premises licences "except in respect of a Casino resolution in Section 13, and also that unmet demand is not a criterion for a Licensing Authority. - 1.16 We will therefore consider any application in accordance with the Act, on its individual merits without regard to demand or moral objection to gambling in general.
+Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.8 It should be noted that that the Gambling Commission has stated, "The requirement in relation to children is explicitly to protect them from being harmed or exploited by gambling".

+- 1.9 The Authority is aware that Section 153 of the Act requires it, in making decisions concerning premises licences and temporary use notices, to aim to permit the use of premises for gambling in so far as we think fit: - In accordance with any relevant code of practice issued by the Gambling Commission - In accordance with any relevant guidance issued by the Gambling Commission - Reasonably consistent with the licensing objectives (subject to the above) and - In accordance with this Statement of Principles (subject to the above). - 1.10 Nothing in this statement of principles will override the right of any person to make an application under the Act and have that application considered on its individual merits.
+Equally, nothing in this policy will undermine the right of any person to make representations on an application, or seek a review of a licence where there is a legal power to do so. - 1.11 Previous legislation required that the grant of certain gambling permissions should take account of whether there was an unfulfilled demand for gambling facilities.
+We acknowledge that under this legislation, unmet demand is not a criterion for a Licensing Authority in considering an application. - 1.12 We appreciate that gambling can be an emotive subject but acknowledge that, in accordance with Gambling Commission Guidance for Local Authorities, "moral objections to gambling are not a valid reason to reject applications for premises licences". - 1.13 We will therefore consider any application in accordance with the Act, on its individual merits without regard to demand or moral objection to gambling in general.